MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Regular appointments with your surgeon are necessary to monitor how your breasts and implants are doing after surgery.
 However, if complications with the implants occur or you no longer like the look of your implants, they can be removed.
 Implant removal surgery does not need to be done by the same surgeon who performed your augmentation.

-In some cases, implant removal can cause cosmetic abnormalities such as sagging, deflation, dimpling, and asymmetry.
-Therefore, your doctor may recommend replacing the implants with a different shape or size, but this depends on your health concerns and desired outcomes.
+In some cases, implant removal can cause cosmetic concerns such as descending breasts, loss of breast volume, and asymmetry.
+Therefore, your doctor may recommend replacing the implants with a different shape or size, depending on your health concerns and goals.

 Will I have visible scars?

-The type of incision used for your breast augmentation will depend on the type of implant and the extent of augmentation you wish to undergo.
+The type of incision used for breast augmentation will depend on the type of implant and the extent of augmentation.
 Any surgery you undergo, whether medical or cosmetic, poses the risk of scarring, and there is no guarantee that no scarring will occur.
 Incision placements are designed to conceal the visibility of scarring, but several factors will influence how visible scarring is after you heal.
 Factors like age, breast shape, skin tone, sun exposure, and lifestyle choices such as smoking will impact your body’s natural healing process post-surgery.

-You will also be provided with silicone gel that can be applied once our nurses have reviewed you at 2 weeks post surgery.
+You will also be provided with silicone gel, which you can apply after our nurses assess you two weeks after surgery.

 Is there an alternative to breast implants?

-Patients who do not wish to receive breast implants for aesthetic or medical reasons can undergo breast fat grafting augmentation.
-This involves removing unwanted fat from other body areas such as thighs, arms, and abdomen via liposuction and reinjecting that fat in the breast area to achieve the desired breast size and shape.
-This procedure comes with its risks, such as fat necrosis.
+Patients who do not want to receive breast implants for aesthetic or medical reasons can undergo breast fat grafting augmentation.
+This involves removing fat from other body areas, such as thighs, arms, and abdomen, via liposuction and administering that fat in the breast area using a syringe to add volume.
+This procedure comes with risks, such as fat necrosis, a condition where fatty tissue dies due to a lack of blood supply.